gnafit/gna/doc/source/inputs.rst

   In [4]: np.savez("/tmp/peakdata.npz", data=data)

-Here we generated average theoretical spectrum for the specified parameters and used ``np.random.poisson`` to make a Poisson random sample out of it (of course you'll get different values, since it's random).
-The data is saved in the npz file ``/tmp/peakdata.npz``, which we'll load during analysis.
+Here we generate average theoretical spectrum for the specified parameters and used ``np.random.poisson`` to make a Poisson random sample out of it (of course you'll get different values, since it's random).
+The data is saved in the .npz file ``/tmp/peakdata.npz``, which we'll load during analysis.

 Now we should forget about the parameters value, which we used to